-This information is provided as a guide and we really hope that it has helped you navigate the confusing world of cleaning and taking care of your brace and mouth.
+This information is provided as a guide and I really hope that it has helped you navigate the confusing world of cleaning and taking care of your brace and mouth.

-If you have any questions, leave them in the comments below and we will be sure to get back to you, or do consult your dentist or orthodontist.
+If you have any questions, leave them in the comments below and I will be sure to get back to you, or do consult your dentist or orthodontist.